laravel/forge-docs/1.0/sites/deployments.md

 ### Environment Circle Permission

-You may grant a circle member authority to view and edit a site's environment file (or WordPress configuration) `site:manage-environment` permission.

-Note that without this permission, Forge will **not** display the contents of the environment file to circle members.
+You may grant a circle member authority to view and edit a site's environment file (or WordPress configuration) using the `site:manage-environment` permission.
+Without this permission, Forge will **not** display the contents of the environment file to circle members.

 ## Quick Deploy